thinkful-ei22/jon-fillip-spaced-repetition-client/README.md

 ## iLearn
 Want to learn Spanish?
+Taking advantage of spaced repetition, a user will continue to see the same questions spaced according to their correct or incorrect responses.
+This creates an efficient method of learning new words quickly.
 This application allows users to track their progress and master Spanish vocabulary.

 ## Description

 This is a simple app that uses spaced repetition to improve learning.
 Users can create their own accounts and begin tracking their progress.
+As of now, there are only ten vocabulary words that users will continue to see as they progress through their learning.
+Eventually, more words will be added, with a feature that will allow users to input new words of their choosing.
+Other languages are soon to be implemented as well.

 ## Link to Application